JuanPedroMtz/Election_Analysis/README.md

   Here is shown the for loop that we used to find this information on the candidates.
 - Which candidate won the election, what was their vote count, and what was their percentage of the total votes?
 The winner is Diana DeGette with a total of 272,892 votes and with the 73.8%
   In the last image, in the bottom part, we have the if statement on how we manage to show the candidate who won the election.

+ ### Summary
+ This program can be used to automate the results of every election we have in front.
+If we receive the CSV file in the same format (Ballot ID, County, Candidate), we just have to change the path to get the file where we are getting all the information.
+In case we receive the file with a differente format, we just need to make a minimal changes in order to get the results we want.

+ For example, the election commision, at the final stages of my work, asked me to add the vote information of each county, what I did I just took as a base what we had with the candidates program, and I changed some variables in order to get the county information.